JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_AlpineData.md

 download_data("https://store.pangaea.de/Publications/Sanchez-etal_2018/ALPS2017_DEF_VT.GRD","ALPS2017_DEF_VT.GRD")
 ```

 Next, we will load the data.
-Us above, we will use `DelimitedFiles.jl` to load the data.
+As above, we will use `DelimitedFiles.jl` to load the data.
 Let's first start with the vertical velocities,
 which are stored in `ALPS2017_DEF_VT.GRD`.
-If we open that file with a text editor, we see that the data starts at line 18, and has it the
+If we open that file with a text editor, we see that the data starts at line 18, and has the following format:
-following format:

 Column 1: Longitude [degrees]
 Column 2: Latitude [degrees]